Provably Accelerated Decentralized Gradient Method Over Unbalanced Directed Graphs: Introduction

-However, considering doubly-stochastic mixing matrices that rely on either undirected graphs or balanced directed graphs may not be practical for some real-world applications~\cite{nedic2017achieving,xi2018linear,xi2017add,xin2018linear,xiong2020privacy}.
-For instance, in wireless sensor networks, sensors broadcasting at different power levels will lead to directed communication~\cite{xin2018linear}.
-Removing slow communication links in an undirected network could cause communication with directionality~\cite{xi2018linear}, and computer networks are also intrinsically directed~\cite{xiong2020privacy}.
-Constructing a doubly stochastic matrix for a general directed graph is often impractical.
-The existing strategies to construct doubly stochastic matrices for directed graphs rely on carefully designed procedures which are quite expensive and require ideal communication environments; see for instance~\cite{gharesifard2012distributed}.
-Moreover, even if these strategies can be applied, the constructed doubly stochastic matrices may have worse spectral properties, resulting in inefficient information fusion.
-As a result, the weighted mixing matrix for directed communication are usually constructed to be row or column stochastic~\cite{pu2020push,xi2018linear,xin2018linear}.
+However, the utilization of doubly-stochastic (both row and column stochastic) mixing matrices, which heavily depend on either undirected graphs or balanced directed graphs, might not be practical for certain applications~\cite{nedic2017achieving,xi2018linear,xi2017add,xin2018linear,xiong2020privacy}.
+For example, in wireless sensor networks, the directional communication induced by sensors broadcasting at varying power levels leads to directed communication~\cite{xin2018linear}.
+The removal of slower communication links in an undirected network could result in directional communication~\cite{xi2018linear}, and computer networks inherently possess directed communication~\cite{xiong2020privacy}.
+Constructing a doubly stochastic matrix for a directed graph often proves to be impractical.
+Existing approaches for creating doubly-stochastic matrices in directed graphs rely on carefully designed procedures that are resource-intensive and demand ideal communication conditions; refer to~\cite{gharesifard2012distributed}.
+Furthermore, even if these strategies are applicable, the generated doubly stochastic matrices might exhibit unfavorable spectral properties, leading to inefficient information fusion.
+As a result, in the context of directed communication, the weighted mixing matrix is commonly designed to be either row or column stochastic~\cite{pu2020push,xi2018linear,xin2018linear}.